patrickbucher/gopl/library.md

         allowed for one goroutine to lock a Mutex and then arrange for another goroutine to unlock it.

+## `template`

+    Package template implements data-driven templates for generating textual output.

+    To generate HTML output, see package html/template, which has the same interface as this package but automatically secures HTML output against certain attacks.

+    Templates are executed by applying them to a data structure.
+Annotations in the template refer to elements of the data structure (typically a field of a struct or a key in a map) to control execution and derive values to be displayed.
+Execution of the template walks the structure and sets the cursor, represented by a period '.' and called "dot", to the value at the current location in the structure as execution proceeds.

+### `template.FuncMap`

+    type FuncMap map[string]interface{}
+        FuncMap is the type of the map defining the mapping from names to functions.
+Each function must have eeither a single return value, or two return values of which the second has type error.
+In that case, if the second (error) return value evaluates to non-nil during execution, execution terminates and Execute returns that error.

+### `template.HTML`

+    type HTML string
+        HTML encapsulates a known safe HTML document fragment.
+It should not be used for HTML from a third-party, or HTML with unclosed tags or comments.
+The outputs of a sound HTML sanitizer and a template escaped by this package are fine for use with HTML.

+        Use of this type presents a security risk: the encapsulated content should come from a trusted source, as it will be included verbatim in the template output.

+### `template.Must`

+    func Must(t *Template, err error) *Template
+        Must is a helper that wraps a call to a function returning (*Template, error) and panics if the error is non-nil.
+It is intended for use in variable initializations such as

+        var t  = template.Must(template.New("name").Parse("text"))

+### `template.New`

+    func New(name string) *Template
+        New allocates a new, undefined template with the given name.

+### `template.Template`

+    type Template struct { }
+        Template is the representation of a parsed template.
+The *parse.Tree field is exported only for use by html/template and should be treated as unexported by all other clients.

+#### `template.Template.Execute`

+    func (t *Template) Execute(wr io.Writer, data interface{}) error Execute applies a parsed template to the specified data object, and writes the output to wr.
+If an error occurs executing the template or writing its output, execution stops, but partial results may already have been written to the output writer.
+A template may be executed safely in parallel, although if parallel executions share a Writer the output may be interleaved.

+        If data is a reflect.Value, the template applies to the concrete value that the reflect.Value holds, as in fmt.Print.

+#### `template.Template.Funcs`

+    func (t *Template) Funcs(funcMap FuncMap) *Template
+        Funcs adds the elements of the argumentmap to the template's function map.
+It must be called before the template is parsed.
+It panics if a value in the map is not a function with appropriate return type or if the name cannot be used syntactically as a function in a template.
+It is legal to overwrite elements of the map.
+The return value is the template, so calls can be chained.

+#### `template.Template.Parse`

+    func (t *Template) Parse(text string) (*Template, error) Parse parses text as a template body for t.
+Named template definitions ({{define ...}} or {{block ...}} statements) in text define additional templates associated with t and are removed from the definition of t itself.

+        Templates can be redefined in successive calls to Parse.
+A template definition with a body containing only white space and comments is considered empty and will not replace an existing template's body.
+This allows using Parse to add new named template definitions without overwriting the main template body.

 ## `time`

+    Package time provides functionality for measuring and displaying time.

+    The calendrical calculations always assume a Gregorian calendar, with no leap seconds.

 ### `time.Duration`

+    type Duration int64
+        A Duration represents the elapsed time between two instants as an int64 nanosecond count.
+The representation limits the largest representable duration to approximately 290 years.

 ### `time.Now`